brandur/sorg/content/fragments-drafts/pgtestdb.md

 ## Optimizing via reuse (#optimizing-via-reuse)

 I was sandbagging a little above.
-Although _set up time_ for the schema-based approach is similar to pgtestdb's full databases, overall the test suite runs ~3.5x faster on the former:
+Although _setup time_ for the schema-based approach is similar to pgtestdb's full databases, overall the test suite runs ~3.5x faster on the former:

 | Backend    | Wall time |
 |------------|----------:|